Twilight Shoreliner: History

 The Twilight Shoreliner replaced the Night Owl as Amtrak's dedicated overnight service on the Northeast Corridor.
 Amtrak equipped the train with a Viewliner sleeping car, replacing the Heritage Fleet equipment used by the Night Owl.
 The new train also featured a Custom-class coach and the specially-branded "Twilight Café," which served hot meals and was restricted to sleeper- and custom-class passengers.
 Finally, Amtrak extended the southern terminus from Washington, D.C., to Newport News, Virginia, and moved the departure time from Boston from 10 PM to 8 PM.
 The Twilight Shoreliner provided a second daily frequency between the Northeast and Newport News, supplementing the Old Dominion.

 Amtrak launched the Twilight Shoreliner on July 10, 1997.
 The cover of its Summer 1997 Northeast timetable called the train "An Unexpected Departure from the Northeast"; a full-page inset touted the many amenities available, including showers and in-room first-run movies for sleeping car passengers and the two cafe cars.
 By October, ridership was up 28%.

 Amtrak discontinued the Twilight Shoreliner on April 28, 2003, replacing it with the Federal, which ran from Boston to Washington, D.C.
 Ridership from Newport News had declined in 2002–2003, and eliminating the Virginian portion of the route Amtrak could offer a better schedule to travelers on the Northeast Corridor.
 A southbound connection from the Federal to a Newport News-bound Regional was available at Washington, but northbound trips required a three-hour layover.
 The Federal was merged into the Regional brand on April 26, 2004.
 Amtrak re-extended overnight trains 66 and 67 (now part of the Northeast Regional brand) to Newport News on November 1, 2004; however, they do not include the sleeping car and lounge car.

 Private sleeping rooms were restored to the unnamed overnight Northeast Regional trains 65/66/67 on April 5, 2021.
-However, these sleeping cars removed by 2022.
-On July 11, 2022 Amtrak shifted the southern terminus of numbers 66/67 from Newport News to Roanoke, Virginia.
+The trains were temporarily discontinued in January 2022.
+On July 11, 2022, Amtrak resumed the trains without sleeper service and shifted the southern terminus of numbers 66/67 from Newport News to Roanoke, Virginia.
+They were temporarily cancelled north of New York City effective April 4, 2023, due to Penn Station Access construction.